-The Washington Department of Fish and Wildlife is working to increase angler participation in our Voluntary Trip Report (VTR) program in all selective Chinook fisheries occurring in the Strait of Juan de Fuca (Areas 5 and 6) and Puget Sound (Areas 7, 8-1, 8-2, 9, 10, 11, 12 and 13).
-Returned VTR's have been instrumental in providing critical information used by WDFW to maintain and increase salmon fishing opportunities in Puget Sound.
+The Washington Department of Fish and Wildlife (WDFW) is working to increase angler participation in in our Voluntary Trip Report (VTR) program in all selective Chinook and coho fisheries occurring on the Coast (Marine Areas 1-4), in the Strait of Juan de Fuca (Marine Areas 5 and 6) and the Puget Sound (Marine Areas 7, 8-1, 8-2, 9-13).
+Returned VTRs have been instrumental in providing critical information used by WDFW to maintain and increase salmon fishing opportunities.

 Beginning in 2011, the VTR program was initiated in Willapa Bay at Tokeland and South Bend.
 More information